 You have to do some research.

 First, check the builder’s references.
+It can be a pain, but it’s good to actually call their references.
 This is a quick way to see how others have experienced this builder and the work they do.

 You can also visit homes under construction by the builder.
-Observe the quality of work that is being completed, and visit there model homes or homes they have under construction.
+Observe the quality of work being completed, and visit there model homes or homes they have under construction.